 Most summer bugs are a nuisance, but bed bugs are among the most persistent pests you could ever deal with.
-How to find bed bugs - A bed bug infestation can be hard to detect at the early stages, and they can hitchhike their way into your home from just about anywhere.
-If they get a foothold, they can spread throughout the house and even travel into neighboring homes!
+A bed bug infestation can be hard to detect at the early stages, which is when you really need to tackle it!

-Bite-like marks are not always accurately diagnosed either, since they can look like rashes, hives and other skin problems, as well as bites from mosquitoes or other insects.
+Bed bug bite symptoms are not always accurately diagnosed, since they can look like rashes, hives and other skin problems, as well as bites from mosquitoes or other insects.
 In fact, some people display no reaction when they’re bitten by bed bugs, even if they have an infestation.

 Rather than relying on insect bites that may or may not be from bed bugs at all, look for physical signs that may point to an infestation.
-Check for these while cleaning your room, replacing your bedding and washing your bedlinen.
-Also, make sure to inspect the bedding at hotels or other guest establishments when you’re staying anywhere other than home.
+Conduct a visual inspection while cleaning your room, replacing your bedding and washing your bedlinen (or when you’re staying at a hotel).

 - Clusters of small dark spots that smear when you wipe them with a wet rag, the way markers do.
 These are the fecal matter expelled by bed bugs, and will usually be dark brown or black instead of red, since they are basically digested blood.